Adoptions With Love Blog

 According to attorney General Merrick Garland, states cannot ban these medications.
 President Joe Biden has also said that his administration will protect access to FDA-approved oral abortifacient medications.
 However, despite these claims, many states have banned or placed strict restrictions on the abortion pill method.
 There are also anti-abortion groups that are targeting the abortion pill as the next step toward ending abortion rights in the U.S. If you have questions regarding the abortion pill access in your state, you may contact us for details.

 For those who live in states where abortion is banned, there is another way to get an abortion: crossing state lines.
-Here in the U.S., there is no law that bans anyone from traveling to a different state for a medical procedure.
-In fact, some states have protection laws in place to protect women who travel to receive an abortion, as well as providers who perform the procedure, from any legal interference.
+In most states, there are no laws that ban anyone from traveling to a different state for a medical procedure.
+Idaho and Tennessee have passed laws restricting this, however.
+Some states have protection laws in place to protect women who travel to receive an abortion, as well as providers who perform the procedure, from any legal interference.

-The challenge for many, however, comes when someone cannot afford to make the trip.
+The biggest challenge for most patients seeking abortion care in a different state is the affordability to make the trip.
 Travel can be expensive and scary.
 There are, however, many groups, clinics, and organizations that have started offering to pay for the journey.
 For example, the National Network of Abortion Funds connects pregnant people with organizations that can support the financial costs and logistical challenges of traveling for an abortion.

 Alternative Options to Abortion: Adoption